Wedding Invitations - Getting It Right from the

 daughter enjoy and prepare together.

-possible, so they can help you in planning for final numbers (not everyone will RSVP!)
+possible, so they can help you in planning for the final numbers (not everyone will RSVP!)

 You may need to liaise with various family members to get the latest correct addresses for people that you

-haven't been in touch with for a while, but it's worth checking now, rather than having last minute panics when you
+haven’t been in touch with for a while, but it’s worth checking now, rather than having a last minute panic attack when you

-The earlier you send out your invitations, the easier it is for people to make plans for holiday to be able to
+Wedding invitation etiquette dictates sending them as early as possible.
+The earlier you send out your wedding invitations, the easier it is for people to make plans to be able to

 or making the final invitations, some people choose to send out a "save the date" card, which allows people to book